Lowry02/Computer-Vision/Report.md

         t = -t
         lam = -lam
 ```
-This had to be done because there exists two possible solutions to the problem when computing extrinsics, but only one has the right physical meaning: in fact, being the checkerboard in front of the camera, we expect the value of t_z to be positive (since we defined the camera reference frame this way, with Z > 0), but sometimes this was not true, and in the superimposition task we observed that for some images, the value wass negative and the cylinder was entering the frame rather that getting out; this corresponded to the WRF to be considered behind the camera, which is clearly unfeasable.
+This had to be done because there exists two possible solutions to the problem when computing extrinsics, but only one has the right physical meaning: in fact, being the checkerboard in front of the camera, we expect the value of t_z to be positive (since we defined the camera reference frame this way, with Z > 0), but sometimes this was not true, and in the superimposition task we observed that for some images, the value was negative and the cylinder was entering the frame rather that getting out; this corresponded to the WRF to be considered behind the camera, which is clearly unfeasable.
 So, we are able to detect the wrong solution by checking this value and correct it taking the opposite, which means taking the opposite scale factor **lambda**.

 Now that we have everything required, the following execution code is shown.
 Here we process all the checkerboards we are provided with: